 Senior Director of Labor Relations for the Bureau of Human Resources Department of Health in Queens – Applicants for this position should hold a master’s degree in human resources, labor or industrial relations, business or public administration, economics, or statistics, plus have four years of full-time HR experience.

-This professional will provide HR management by developing and implementing policies and serving as a representative to the NYC Office of Labor Relations.
+This position will provide HR management by developing and implementing policies and serving as a representative to the NYC Office of Labor Relations.

 Human Resources Jobs in New York’s Private Sector